Old Hall Hotel: History of the building

-The tower was used at times between 1576 and 1578 to house Mary Queen of Scots, whilst she was in the custody of the Earl on the orders of Queen Elizabeth I. Her last visit to Buxton was in the summer of 1584.
+The tower was used at times between 1573 and 1584 to house Mary, Queen of Scots, whilst she was in the custody of the Earl on the orders of Queen Elizabeth I. According to Doctor John Jones of Derby, author of Buxtone's Bathes Benefyte (1572), the tower was a lodging, purpose-built for those taking the waters.
+Visitors to Shrewsbury's "goodly house" enjoyed a game of table bowls known as trou madame.
+Women guests had their own bench for the game, the men could play in a gallery.
+In fine weather they could play bowls outside in an alley or practice archery and other exercises.

+Her last visit to Buxton was in the summer of 1584.
 It is claimed that it was Mary who inscribed the following couplet to Buxton on a window pane:

-Buxton, whose warm waters have made thy name famous, perchance I shall visit thee no more – Farewell.
+Buxton, whose warm waters have made thy name famous, perchance I shall visit thee no more – Farewell..

 The inscription can still be seen in the window of room 26.
+Other inscriptions, now lost, were recorded by a contemporary.

-The Hall was rebuilt by one of Bess of Hardwick's descendants, the first Duke of Devonshire, in 1670.
+The Hall was rebuilt by one of Bess of Hardwick's descendants, the first of five Dukes of Devonshire, in 1670.

 Use as a hotel

 By 1727, the Old Hall had become a hotel, the only one in Buxton, where the writer Daniel Defoe stayed on his tour of Great Britain.
 Of the Hall he wrote: "The Duke of Devonshire ... has built a large handsome house at the bath, where there is convenient lodging, and very good provisions, and an ordinary well served for one shilling per head; but it is but one."

 By the time that the nearby Georgian Crescent was built (1780–86), Buxton had become an established spa town; and the Old Hall had become a fashionable hotel for the Georgian aristocracy taking the waters.
-In 1791 one James Cumming (father of the noted chemist James Cumming) leased what was then called Buxton Hall Hotel from the fifth Duke in 1791.
+In 1791 one James Cumming (father of the noted chemist James Cumming) leased what was then called Buxton Hall Hotel from William Cavendish, 5th Duke of Devonshire in 1791.
 He was considered socially more than a mere hotelier, and the hotel's clientele included bishops and visiting aristocracy.
 The Old Hall has served as a hotel ever since.